joshualylelovell/GA_WDI7_Project1_Simon-style-Game/README.md

 I have 6 nephews and nieces all under the age of 5.
 Some are learning their animals, some are learning colors, and the oldest is obsessed with Simon.
-Hopefully this game will meet each of them where they are developmentally.
+They are the inspiration for this version of Simon.

-### Technologies:
+### Technologies utilized:

  * HTML, CSS, JavaScript
  * jQuery